Keeping the Faith: Plot

+Sixteen years later, Anna returns to New York for work and the trio rekindle their friendship.
+Anna and Jake begin having casual sex.
+As they begin to develop mutual romantic feelings, their relationship is complicated by Anna not being a Jew, and by Brian, who finds himself in internal turmoil after also developing feelings for Anna.
+Finding himself in conflict with his vows, he seriously considers leaving the priesthood to pursue a romantic relationship with her.

-While the three have dinner with Ruth, she reveals to Anna that she knows about her and Jake's secret relationship.
-Jake and Brian walk in on the tearful moment, and Jake and Anna later argue over the religious issues complicating their romance and part ways.
+At dinner, Ruth reveals to Anna that she knows about her and Jake's secret relationship.
+Later that night, Jake and Anna argue over the religious issues complicating their romance and breakup.
 Anna calls Brian for comfort and he rushes to her, taking her tearful ramblings to be a confession of feelings for him.

-When Brian kisses Anna and confesses his love, she interrupts him, admitting she is in love with Jake and they have been seeing each other secretly for months.
-Embarrassed and rejected, he spends the night drinking on the streets.
-Still drunk the next day, Brian stumbles into Jake's temple and interrupts a post-bar mitzvah gathering, resulting in a confrontation that ends with the priest punching the rabbi.
+Brian kisses Anna and confesses his love but she rebuffs him, revealing she is in love with Jake and they have been seeing each other secretly.
+Embarrassed and rejected, he spends the night binge drinking on the streets.
+The following morning, Brian stumbles into Jake's temple and interrupts a post-bar mitzvah gathering, resulting in a confrontation that ends when Brian punches Jake.
+Brian then finds his way into a bar and tells the bartender his story; the bartender offers Brian advice on how to remedy the situation.
+Brian then reaffirms his vows with Father Havel's guidance.

-As the Community Center's grand opening approaches, along with the end of Anna's East Coast assignment, Jake reconciles with Brian, as does Anna soon after.
-A discussion with Brian prompts Jake to go to Anna's office building, with Brian shouting encouragement as he runs down the street.
-Interrupting Anna's going-away party, Jake gets her attention from a window across the street, and calls to explain himself and offer to set things right.

-That evening, Jake and Anna surprise Brian in the middle of his karaoke number at the interfaith center.
-She greets Rabbi Lewis and mentions their meetings together, revealing that she had been taking classes to convert to Judaism.
-She tells him she hopes to pick it up again as she is now staying in New York, with Jake clearly thrilled.
-The film ends with the three friends happily posing for a photo together.
+As the community center's grand opening approaches, Brian reconciles with Jake and Anna.
+Brian encourages Jake to follow his heart and reveal his true feelings to Anna before she returns to California.
+Interrupting Anna's going-away party, Jake sets things right.
+That evening, Jake and Anna surprise Brian at the community center.
+She reveals that she had been taking classes to convert to Judaism for Jake.
+Their relationship officially renewed, the trio pose for a celebratory photo.